 Water quality is everything.
 Get this right and everything else should follow very nicely!
 Better water quality almost always means better fish.
 It really is the lifeblood of aquaponics.

 The fish tank temperature plays a fundamental role in determining how active fish are.
 This in turns will have both a direct and an indirect affect on water quality.
 Fish, unlike mammals and birds, are unable to control their own body temperature.
 They are scientifically referred to as poikilothermic.
 Their metabolism reflects the temperature of the water in which they live.
 As a consequence, they will show a wide […]

 A good understanding of ammonia is a great basis for getting the most out of any aquaponic system.
 It is a key element in ensuring healthy fish and plants.
 Ammonia is highly toxic and consequently needs to be removed.
-If allowed to accumulate in a fish tank it will quickly cause undue stress, encourage disease […]
+If allowed to accumulate in a fish tank it will certainly cause undue stress, encourage disease […]